tomas-fryza/vhdl-course/lab5-counter/README.md

 6. Compile the project (ie. transform the high-level VHDL code into a binary configuration file) and download the generated bitstream `YOUR-PROJECT-FOLDER/counter.runs/impl_1/top_level.bit` into the FPGA chip.

 7. Use **Flow > Open Elaborated design** and see the schematic after RTL analysis.

-8. Optional: Use digital oscilloscope or logic analyser and display counter values via Pmod ports of the Nexys A7 board.

 <a name="challenges"></a>